bahaidev/textbrowser/README.md

 *TextBrowser* as a dependency).

 -   ***TextBrowser(options)*** - Constructor which takes an options object
-    with the optional properties, `files` and `languages`.
+    with the following optional properties:

     -   `files` - Path for the `files.json` containing meta-data on the files to be made available via the interface. file Defaults to 'files.json'.

     -   `languages` - Path for the `languages.json` file containing meta-data on the languages to be displayed in the interface.
 Defaults to 'bower_components/textbrowser/appdata/languages.json'.

+    -   `site` - Path for the `site.json` containing meta-data on the site.

+    -   `namespace` - Namespace to use as a prefix for all `localStorage`.
+        Defaults to "textbrowser".

+    -   `localizeParamNames` - Boolean as to whether to localize parameter names by default (can be overridden by the user in preferences).

+    -   `hideFormattingSection` -Boolean as to whether to hide the formatting section by default (can be overridden by the user in preferences).

 -   ***init*** - Default implementation merely invokes `displayLanguages`.